 A traditionally Spanish restaurant with old-fashioned styling.
 It only sits 30 people and has no outdoor seating, and is always full for dinner.
 Reservations are recommended.
 There is a wide variety of tapas and the energy is very lively.
 The staff even sings!
 La Tanca is on the northern side of Old Town at Calle Carretería, 92.

-Anyway Wine Bar
+Anyway Wine Bar in Malaga is top!

 Last but certainly not least, the fantastic Anyway Wine Bar.
 My personal favorite, with excellent service and great wine, the waiters are very knowledgeable about everything they serve.
 You feel like a king here.
 The only bad part is that they set the bar so high that you’ll struggle to find another spot that won’t be a disappointment in comparison!
 Paseo Reding, 15.